MA Fashion Artefact

 Some key points to consider:

-You will be required to submit a digital portfolio.
+You will be required to submit a digital portfolio with a maximum of 30 images that you consider would help support your application.
+Submit your portfolio via the university’s digital portfolio tool, PebblePad.
+More details will be sent to you after you have submitted your application.
 You should include essential development work from sketchbooks to portfolio final presentations with photography of garments.
+Label and present any visual work with care, including dates and captions.
 If selected for interview, you will be asked to bring garments with you and additional portfolio work.